-- 98. A vote was held at the Te Whakakitenga o Waikato General Meeting on Saturday 25th May 2019 to approve the following resolutions in respect of the Waikato-Tainui Remaining Claims Mandate Strategy: - a) Approves by ordinary resolution the mandate of Rahui Papa to negotiate the settlement of the Waikato-Tainui historical Treaty of Waitangi Remaining Claims; and - b) Supports the development of a mechanism for Waikato hapuu to withdraw and/or include their historical Treaty of Waitangi claims from the mandate. - 99.
-Tauranganui moved the motion to approve both resolutions, which was seconded by Whatapaka Marae. - 100.
-The results of the vote are as follows: - a) 49 marae approved / 8 marae opposed (74%).
+- 100. A vote was held at the Te Whakakitenga o Waikato General Meeting on Saturday 25th May 2019 to approve the following resolutions in respect of the Waikato-Tainui Remaining Claims Mandate Strategy: - i.
+Approves by ordinary resolution the mandate of Rahui Papa to negotiate the settlement of the Waikato-Tainui historical Treaty of Waitangi Remaining Claims; and - ii.
+Supports the development of a mechanism for Waikato hapuu to withdraw and/or include their historical Treaty of Waitangi claims from the mandate. - 101.
+Tauranganui moved the motion to approve both resolutions, which was seconded by Whatapaka Marae. - 102.
+The results of the vote are as follows: - i.
+49 marae approved / 8 marae opposed (74%).